MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 ### Virtualization considerations for processing

-There are two layers of capacity planning that need to be done in a virtualized environment.
-At the host level, similar to the identification of the business cycle outlined for the domain controller processing previously, thresholds during the peak period need to be identified.
-Because the underlying principals are the same for a host machine scheduling guest threads on the CPU as for getting AD DS threads on the CPU on a physical machine, the same goal of 40% to 60% on the underlying host are recommended.
-At the next layer, the guest layer, since the principals of thread scheduling have not changed, the goal within the guest remains in the 40% to 60% range.
+When you're capacity planning for a virtualized environment, there are two levels you need to consider: the host level and the guest level.
+At the host level, you must identify the peak periods of your business cycle.
+Because scheduling guest threads on the CPU for a virtual machine is similar to getting AD DS threads on the CPU for a physical machine, we still recommend you use 40% to 60% of the underlying host.
+At the guest level, because the underlying thread scheduling principles haven't changed, we also still recommend you keep <!--noun--> within the 40% to 60% range.

-In a direct mapped scenario, one guest per host, all the capacity planning done to this point needs to be added to the requirements (RAM, disk, network) of the underlying host operating system.
-In a shared host scenario, testing indicates that there is 10% impact on the efficiency of the underlying processors.
-That means if a site needs 10 CPUs at a target of 40%, the recommended amount of virtual CPUs to allocate across all the “*N*” guests would be 11.
-In a site with a mixed distribution of physical servers and virtual servers, the modifier only applies to the VMs.
-For example, if a site has an “*N* + 1” scenario, one physical or direct-mapped server with 10 CPUs would be about equivalent to one guest with 11 CPUs on a host, with 11 CPUs reserved for the domain controller.
+In a direct-mapped scenario with one guest per host, you must bring in all capacity planning estimates you've done in the previous sections in order to make your estimate.
+For a shared host scenario, there's about 10% impact on the efficiency of the underlying processors, which means if a site needs 10 CPUs at a target of 40%, the recommended amount of virtual CPUs you should allocate across all *N* guests would be 11.
+In sites with mixed distributions of physical and virtual servers, this modifier only applies to the virtual machines (VMs).
+For example, in an *N* + 1 scenario, one physical or direct-mapped server with 10 CPUs is almost equal to one guest with 11 CPUs on a host with 11 more CPUs reserved for the DC.

 Throughout the analysis and calculation of the CPU quantities necessary to support AD DS load, the numbers of CPUs that map to what can be purchased in terms physical hardware do not necessarily map cleanly.
 Virtualization eliminates the need to round up.
 Virtualization decreases the effort necessary to add compute capacity to a site, given the ease with which a CPU can be added to a VM.
 It does not eliminate the need to accurately evaluate the compute power needed so that the underlying hardware is available when additional CPUs need to be added to the guests.
 As always, remember to plan and monitor for growth in demand.

-### Calculation summary example
+### Virtualization calculation summary example

 | System | Peak CPU |
 |--|--|--|